-Demonstrative adjectives are usually the words this, that, these and those.
+Limiting demonstrative adjectives are usually demonstrative pronouns such as the words this, that, these, and those.

 For example, this big green dictionary, that old wooden armchair, or those beautiful red shoes.

-You can read more about these forms on Your Dictionary.
+You can read more about these forms in Your Dictionary.

-These adjectives carry the same weight.
+These carry the same weight.
 It doesn’t matter which comes first because they have equal emphasis.

 The following adjectives are coordinate.